ianmcburnie/a11y-first-workshop/README.md

 1. Add a my ebay link to eyebrow
 1. Convert it to a hover flyout using jquery-hover-flyout
 1. Demonstrate keyboard issue
+1. Convert it to a focus flyout using jquery-focus-flyout
-1. We *could* open the flyout on focus, but this would force keyboard user to tab through flyout.
+1. Demonstrate that keyboard user now has to tab through flyout.
+1. Remove focus flyout behaviour
-1. Instead we add a hidden stealth button (remember skip to link used same technique) that allows keyboard user to expand the flyout with ENTER or SPACE.
+1. Add a hidden jquery-click-flyout that allows keyboard user to expand the flyout with ENTER or SPACE.

 #### HTML